Elmhurst

 Elmhurst retains the charm of a traditional small Victorian country town, with heritage-listed buildings including the old bank, mechanics institute, Anglican and Uniting churches, and a former hotel.
 The Elmhurst Recreation Reserve on Green Street serves as a community hub with a picnic area, playground, and public toilets.
 Residents enjoy proximity to the Pyrenees wine trail, Mount Buangor State Park for bushwalking and camping, and the larger service towns of Ararat and Avoca for everyday needs.

-Elmhurst falls under postcode 3469 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Ripon (Western Victoria) electorate.
+Elmhurst falls under postcode 3469 and is governed by the Pyrenees Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wannon, while state elections fall under the Ripon (Western Victoria) electorate.

 Location